abhigaur1990/devops-cloud-interview-guide/02-git/21-remove-secrets-from-git.md

 ### 📝 Short Explanation
 This scenario tests how you respond to a security breach and how well you understand Git history rewriting, sensitive data handling, and Kubernetes secrets management.

-## ✅ Answer
+## ✅ Answer  Step1.
-Immediately remove the secret from the Git history using tools like `git filter-repo` or `BFG`, rotate the compromised secret, and enforce better secret management policies (e.g., use sealed secrets or external secret stores).
+Go to that git repo and go to path and Immediately remove the secret from the Git history using tools like `git filter-repo` or ` use BFG repo cleaner`, rotate the compromised secret, and enforce better secret management policies (e.g., use sealed secrets or external secret stores).

 ### 📘 Detailed Explanation